Grove Bank & Trust Sells 257 Shares of 3M (NYSE:MMM)

-Grove Bank & Trust decreased its position in shares of 3M (NYSE:MMM – Get Rating) by 9.8% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 2,376 shares of the conglomerate’s stock after selling 257 shares during the quarter.
-Grove Bank & Trust’s holdings in 3M were worth $263,000 at the end of the most recent reporting period.
+Grove Bank & Trust lowered its position in shares of 3M (NYSE:MMM – Get Rating) by 9.8% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,376 shares of the conglomerate’s stock after selling 257 shares during the period.
+Grove Bank & Trust’s holdings in 3M were worth $263,000 as of its most recent filing with the Securities & Exchange Commission.

-Other large investors have also made changes to their positions in the company.
-Kesler Norman & Wride LLC increased its holdings in 3M by 1.3% in the second quarter.
-Kesler Norman & Wride LLC now owns 5,411 shares of the conglomerate’s stock valued at $700,000 after purchasing an additional 71 shares during the period.
-Venture Visionary Partners LLC lifted its holdings in 3M by 0.4% during the 2nd quarter.
-Venture Visionary Partners LLC now owns 18,721 shares of the conglomerate’s stock worth $2,423,000 after purchasing an additional 73 shares in the last quarter.
-Cornerstone Wealth Management LLC boosted its stake in 3M by 1.5% during the second quarter.
-Cornerstone Wealth Management LLC now owns 4,919 shares of the conglomerate’s stock valued at $637,000 after buying an additional 73 shares during the period.
-Sfmg LLC grew its holdings in shares of 3M by 2.9% during the second quarter.
-Sfmg LLC now owns 2,632 shares of the conglomerate’s stock worth $341,000 after purchasing an additional 73 shares in the last quarter.
-Finally, Options Solutions LLC boosted its position in 3M by 3.1% during the second quarter.
-Options Solutions LLC now owns 2,454 shares of the conglomerate’s stock valued at $318,000 after buying an additional 73 shares during the period.
-Institutional investors and hedge funds own 65.61% of the company’s stock.
+A number of other large investors have also recently made changes to their positions in MMM.
+Renaissance Technologies LLC increased its holdings in 3M by 1,889.1% in the 1st quarter.
+Renaissance Technologies LLC now owns 1,356,600 shares of the conglomerate’s stock valued at $201,971,000 after acquiring an additional 1,288,400 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its stake in 3M by 7.2% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 11,315,417 shares of the conglomerate’s stock worth $1,684,639,000 after acquiring an additional 758,126 shares during the last quarter.
+Van ECK Associates Corp raised its holdings in shares of 3M by 93.5% during the 2nd quarter.
+Van ECK Associates Corp now owns 1,307,003 shares of the conglomerate’s stock worth $169,139,000 after acquiring an additional 631,426 shares in the last quarter.
+AustralianSuper Pty Ltd lifted its position in 3M by 391.2% during the second quarter.
+AustralianSuper Pty Ltd now owns 706,150 shares of the conglomerate’s stock valued at $91,383,000 after purchasing an additional 562,376 shares during the last quarter.
+Finally, Invesco Ltd. lifted its position in 3M by 21.5% during the first quarter.
+Invesco Ltd. now owns 3,057,733 shares of the conglomerate’s stock valued at $455,235,000 after purchasing an additional 541,979 shares during the last quarter.
+65.61% of the stock is currently owned by institutional investors.

 Analysts Set New Price Targets

-MMM has been the topic of several recent research reports.
-The Goldman Sachs Group reduced their price target on 3M from $149.00 to $129.00 and set a “neutral” rating on the stock in a research report on Tuesday, October 11th.
-Morgan Stanley boosted their price objective on shares of 3M from $108.00 to $110.00 and gave the company an “underweight” rating in a research report on Wednesday, October 26th.
-StockNews.com started coverage on 3M in a research note on Wednesday, October 12th.
-They issued a “hold” rating on the stock.
-Wells Fargo & Company boosted their target price on 3M from $122.00 to $123.00 and gave the company an “equal weight” rating in a research note on Thursday.
-Finally, Credit Suisse Group reduced their target price on 3M to $127.00 in a report on Thursday, October 27th.
-Three investment analysts have rated the stock with a sell rating and ten have issued a hold rating to the company.
-According to data from MarketBeat.com, 3M currently has a consensus rating of “Hold” and a consensus price target of $133.64.
+MMM has been the subject of a number of analyst reports.
+Credit Suisse Group lowered their price target on shares of 3M to $127.00 in a report on Thursday, October 27th.
+The Goldman Sachs Group cut their target price on 3M from $149.00 to $129.00 and set a “neutral” rating on the stock in a research report on Tuesday, October 11th.
+Mizuho lowered their price target on 3M from $140.00 to $130.00 and set a “neutral” rating for the company in a research report on Wednesday, October 26th.
+Deutsche Bank Aktiengesellschaft increased their target price on shares of 3M from $126.00 to $127.00 in a research note on Wednesday, October 26th.
+Finally, Wells Fargo & Company lifted their price target on shares of 3M from $122.00 to $123.00 and gave the stock an “equal weight” rating in a research note on Thursday.
+Three analysts have rated the stock with a sell rating and ten have issued a hold rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $133.64.

 3M Company Profile